base-org/web/apps/base-docs/tutorials/docs/2_ock-checkout-tutorial.md

 Congratulations!
 You've successfully integrated Coinbase Commerce payments into your application using OnchainKit.
 This is a significant achievement that opens up new possibilities for your business.

 As next steps, consider expanding your product catalog by adding more items to your site.
-Each new product can be seamlessly integrated using the same Pay component, allowing you to create a diverse and engaging e-commerce experience.
+Each new product can be seamlessly integrated using the same Checkout component, allowing you to create a diverse and engaging e-commerce experience.
 Once you're satisfied with your application, you can easily deploy it using a service like Vercel, making your creation accessible to users worldwide.
 Keep exploring and building – the potential for your onchain commerce application is limitless!

 ---